Environmental Health - Toxic Substances

 Algal Blooms Consistently Produce Complex Mixtures of Cyanotoxins and Co-Occur with Taste-and-Odor Causing Compounds in 23 Midwestern Lakes

-Marion Reservoir, KS, with a posted advisory warning the public not to come into contact with the cyanobacteria bloom present in the lake (circa 2006).
+Marion Reservoir, Kansas, with a posted advisory warning the public not to come into contact with the cyanobacteria bloom present in the lake (circa 2006).
 Date 6-29-06 – photographer Jennifer L Graham

 Dripping algae leaves an impact — A USGS scientist collecting a sample of algae for analysis.
 The divots left from the algae dripping from the sampler shows how thick these accumulations can be.
 Microcystis sp. dominated this accumulation at Binder Lake, Iowa.
 Date 08-08-06 - Photographer Jennifer L Graham